Sarthakpanda031/Sarthakpanda031/README.md

 - 👋 Hi, I’m @Sarthak
-- 👀 I’m interested in Tech,science, programing
+- 👀 Belongs to the species of Tech Enthusiasts
-- 🌱 I’m currently learning COMPUTER SCIENCE
+- 🌱 currently learning COMPUTER SCIENCE
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me sarthakpanda031@gmail.com
+- 📫 Can reach me out  sarthakpanda031@gmail.com

 <!---
 Sarthakpanda031/Sarthakpanda031 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.